Kaitlyn-Lynette/Deep-Work-Time-Tracker-SQL/README.md

 # How it was built

-Back-End:

-Sequelize: Used the following commands to setup a database npx sequelize-cli init npx sequelize-cli db:create
+Back-End: Used Sequelize to setup the SQL database

+npx sequelize-cli init
+npx sequelize-cli db:create
 Used model:generate to generate my own model